meom-group/eophis/docs/source/tutorial.rst

    :maxdepth: 2

-In this tutorial we will build Eophis scripts to couple a Forcing Model with a geophysical code.
+In this tutorial we will build the Eophis script to couple a Forcing Model with a geophysical code.

 .. image:: images/morays_eophis.png